This article covers Nutrition tips for eating a vegan diet while pregnant.

 Are you vegan?
 Pregnant?
 Wondering if a vegan pregnancy can be healthy and possible?
 This blog post about nutrition tips for a healthy vegan pregnancy is for you!

-I wrote it as a qualified nutritionist specialising in vegan nutrition and also as a vegan mother.
-I had a very successful vegan pregnancy with my little Annabelle.
-I now want to share as much information as possible on vegan pregnancy so other vegan moms can experience a healthy vegan pregnancy, have a healthy baby and stay vegan throughout if that is their choice.
+Of course, I wrote it as a qualified nutritionist specializing in vegan nutrition and also as a vegan mother.
+I had very successful vegan pregnancies with my little ones.
+I now want to share as much information as possible on vegan pregnancy so other vegan moms can experience a healthy vegan pregnancy, have a healthy baby and stay vegan throughout, if that is their choice.

 Pregnancy is a great time to provide your body and baby with highly nutritious foods and eating a healthy plant-based diet is a great way to do that.
-In many cases plant-based vegans eat a healthier diet than meat-eaters; often much healthier during pregnancy with a high intake of fibre, fruits and vegetables packed with vitamins and minerals.
+In many cases plant-based vegans eat a healthier diet than meat-eaters; often much healthier during pregnancy with a high intake of fiber, fruits, and vegetables packed with vitamins and minerals.

 This is the statement from the Australian Dietary Guidelines: “Appropriately planned vegetarian diets, including total vegetarian or vegan diets, are healthy and nutritionally adequate.
 Well-planned vegetarian diets are appropriate for individuals during all stages of the lifecycle.“

 - Lower risk of obesity and gestational weight gain;

 - Lower exposures to toxins such as nitrates (in cured meats), mercury (in fish), antibiotics and added hormones (in eggs, dairy, meat);

 But a vegan diet and pregnancy are only healthy if the mum eats a wide variety of nutritious foods (same as an omnivorous pregnancy).